Dear Holland Christian Family,

-We will have representatives from the Tech Center presenting virtually to our students about what the Tech Center has to offer, should they be interested in attending Tech Center beginning junior or senior year.
-All sophomores and any interested juniors will be able to watch this presentation during a Family Flex in January.
-Students who are interested will receive a link to the virtual presentation.
+We hope to have representatives from the Tech Center presenting virtually to our students about what the Tech Center has to offer, should they be interested in attending Tech Center beginning their junior or senior year.
+All sophomores and any interested juniors will be able to attend this presentation.
+Stay tuned for more information on the format.

 - Upcoming ACT test dates are February 11, April 15 and June 10, 2023.
 HCHS is a testing site for the February test date.
 You can also search for other testing sites in our area when you go to the ACT website to register.

 - Upcoming SAT test dates are March 11, May 6, and June 3, 2023.
 HCHS is a testing site for just the March date.
 You can search for other testing sites in our area when you go to the SAT website to register.

 - There is information about free ACT and SAT Preparation; also, pick up a free “Preparing for the ACT” and a free “SAT Student Guide” booklet in the counseling office.